Pohungkuo/IoTGAN/README.md

 ## Development setup

 To make this experiment, we use multiple Raspberry Pis as cluster nodes in the IoT Network.
 You have to install tensorflow on all the cluster nodes.
-You also have to specify the task number for each node.
+You also have to specify the IP and task number for each node.
 ![](code_example_ip.png)

 ## Meta